frederic-perez/AmE-dictionary/data/dictionary.md

 __keno__ _n_ :two: A game of chance, similar to lotto, that uses balls rather than counters.
 __kerchief__ _n_
 __kerf__ _n_
-__kerfuffle__ _n informal_ :three: /ker-FUFF-ul/ _chiefly Brit_ A disturbance or fuss typically caused by a dispute or conflict. _The reclassification of Pluto from a planet to a dwarf planet caused quite a kerfuffle among astronomy lovers._ _In all the kerfuffle, nobody seemed to have noticed Harry, which suited him perfectly._
+__kerfuffle__ _n informal_ :four: /ker-FUFF-ul/ _chiefly Brit_ A disturbance or fuss typically caused by a dispute or conflict. _The reclassification of Pluto from a planet to a dwarf planet caused quite a kerfuffle among astronomy lovers._ _In all the kerfuffle, nobody seemed to have noticed Harry, which suited him perfectly._
 __kersey__ _n_
 __keseboy__
 __ketamine__ _n_ (Special K)